What was the impetus for starting Meridians and what kinds of work will be shown?

 What are some of the projects that you are most excited about?

 Meridians contains a wide range of interesting projects from artists of different generations and it would be difficult to mention all of them.
-Isaac Julian, Alexis Smith, Tina Girouard, Portia Munson, Miguel Calderón and Candice Lin are among the many names that I am excited about and hope will garner attention.
+Isaac Julien, Alexis Smith, Tina Girouard, Portia Munson, Miguel Calderón and Candice Lin are among the many names that I am excited about and hope will garner attention.